‘Won’t be silent’: Thousands protest Israeli president’s Australia visit

 Demonstrators risk arrest if they join a pro-Palestine march from Sydney Town Hall to New South Wales Parliament.

-Palestine supporters have turned out across Australia to oppose a visit by Israeli President Isaac Herzog, who is in the country to commemorate victims of last year’s Bondi Beach massacre.
+Palestine supporters have rallied across Australia to oppose a visit by Israeli President Isaac Herzog, who has been accused of inciting genocide against Palestinians

+Police in the Australian city of Sydney on Monday deployed pepper spray and scuffled with protesters who marched against the Israeli president, who is in the country to commemorate victims of last year’s Bondi Beach massacre.

 Recommended Storieslist of 3 items